pypy/pypy.org/posts/2022/12/pypy-alive.rst

 =======================

-The first thing I did was to try to get Z3 find the above bug, by encoding the input program into an SMT formula and trying to get Z3 to prove the condition that the JIT thinks is always true.
+The first thing I did was to try to get Z3 find the above bug, by encoding the input program into an SMT formula by hand and trying to get Z3 to prove the condition that the JIT thinks is always true.
 The Z3 code for this looks as follows:

 .. code:: python